cesarvr/blog/content/post/istio-2.5.md

 }
 ```

-This would be enough for now, we can focus now it gathering some more information and saving it in our in-memory database.
+This would be enough for now for the db, let's focus now on gathering more information.

 #### Resource Type

-As you may notice our network profiler doesn't make distinction between URL resources, it doesn't distinguish between a file or a URL.
-A quick and dirty solution for this is to implement is a function to detect file extensions.
+As you may notice our network profiler doesn't make distinction between a file or a URL.
+We can solve that by writing a function to detect file extensions.

 ```js